ctf0/Laravel-Media-Manager/README.md

 > - duplicate `assets/vendor/MediaManager/js/components/bulma` and rename it to the framework you want ex.`bootstrap`
 > - duplicate `assets/vendor/MediaManager/sass/bulma` and rename it to the framework you want ex.`bootstrap`
 > - set `MIX_MM_FRAMEWORK` to the framework name ex.`MIX_MM_FRAMEWORK=bootstrap`
-> - open `webpack.mix.js` and change `fw` to the framework name ex.`const fw ='bootstrap'`
 > - start editing the new files.
 > - run `npm run watch` to compile your `js/css` files.
->
-> after you are done, maybe you can send me a PR so everyone else can benefit from it :trophy:

 - at last, simply add this one liner to your main js file